What is a deadbolt lock? What are the different types available? Here we take a deeper look.

 Euro Cylinder And Turn

-The euro/turn deadbolt is the most common form of deadbolt, and is the simplest mechanism.
+The euro/turn deadbolt is the most common form of deadbolt lock and is the simplest mechanism.

 It’s opened from the exterior side with a key, which will retract the bolt from the door.
 There’s no key required to open from the interior side - it’s opened with a thumb turn mechanism.